Delighted to be bringing you this recipe for a scrumptious quiche Lorraine. A true classic dish here in the UK.

 150g mature cheddar cheese, grated

 1 teaspoon *English mustard (optional) many English mustards are not gluten free.
-I used the M&S one that currently is gf
+I used a M&S one, which is currently gf.

 Freshly ground *pepper